enzodipasquale/template-encrypted-player/README.md

 3. Click **Run workflow** → **Run workflow** button
 4. The workflow will register your player using the secrets you configured

-Once registered, the server will automatically trigger your workflow after each turn.

 ## 3. What the scripts do

 The scripts interact with the game server via REST API endpoints: